Cherty

 • cid: of the script_content_string

-• version: version_object of the script
+• version: of the script

 • local_path: in the context of a given machine, the local path to the script file.
 Should not be published, in general.